goschtl/zope/zope2index/trunk/README.txt

-A buildout for generating an Zope 2 release specific index structure for supporting the Zope 2 installation using
+A buildout for generating indexes for Zope releases.

+Both for Zope 2 to support:

     easy_install -i http://download.zope.org/Zope2/index/2.12.7 Zope2

-Maintainer: Andreas Jung <info at zopyx dot com>
+And also for the Zope Toolkit:

+    easy_install -i http://download.zope.org/zopetoolkit/index/1.0a1 zope.component